andreasvc/disco-dop/docs/params.rst

         derivation)
     :0 < k < 1: posterior threshold for inside-outside probabilities
     :k > 1: no. of coarse pcfg derivations to prune with
-:kbest: extract *m*-best derivations from chart
-:sample: sample *m* derivations from chart
-:m: number of derivations to sample / enumerate.
+:m: number of k-best derivations to enumerate.
-:binarized: when using ``mode='pcfg-bitpar-nbest'``, this option can be set to
-    ``False``, to disable the two auxiliary binarizations needed for Double-DOP.
-This enables bitpar to do the binarization internally, which is more efficient.
 :dop: enable DOP mode:

     :``None``: Extract treebank grammar